Mice are tiny. That makes it difficult to find them, difficult to see them, and challenging to catch them.

 To be honest, yes that is right!
 But… it does not mean you are in for an easy capture!

-If you are using too much bait, the trap may get stuck, or may not come down far enough, or with enough force to successfully kill the mouse.
+If you use too much bait, the trap may get stuck or may not come down far enough or with enough force to successfully kill the mouse.

 - Faulty traps

 - Mouse still alive